 No Partnership, Agency or Similar Relationship.

-For the purposes of this Agreement, Whitehat acknowledges and agrees that Whitehat shall not be deemed to be part of any partnership, joint venture, unincorporated association, or other Entity with Protocol, any Representative of the Protocol Community, or any Protocol Community Member; further,
+For the purposes of this Agreement, Whitehat acknowledges and agrees that:

+Whitehat is not, and shall not be deemed to be, part of any partnership, joint venture, unincorporated association, or other Entity with Protocol, any Representative of the Protocol Community, or any Protocol Community Member;

-Whitehat shall not be deemed an employee, independent contractor, or other Representative of the Protocol Community or any Protocol Community Member.
+Whitehat is not, and shall not be deemed to be, an employee, independent contractor, or Representative of any kind of the Protocol Community or any Protocol Community Member; and

-Whitehat also represents that it will not hold itself out as having, represent that it has, or induce or knowingly permit any Person to believe that it is a Representative of the Protocol Community or any other Protocol Community Member arising out of or in connection with this Agreement, the Program, or the performance or attempt of any Eligible Funds Rescue.
+it will not hold itself out as having, represent that it has, or induce or knowingly permit any Person to believe that it is, a Representative of the Protocol Community or any other Protocol Community Member arising out of or in connection with this Agreement, the Program, or the performance or attempt of any Eligible Funds Rescue.

 No Guarantees or Assurances of Rewards.